Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 Regarding the clean accuracy degradation, we notice a slight degradation in most cases concerning the clean accuracy baseline.
-See~\autoref{fig:static_bottom_right_degradation},~\autoref{fig:static_middle_degradation}, and~\autoref{fig:static_top_left_degradation}, for the results of the clean accuracy degradation of bottom-right, middle, and bottom-right placed triggers.
-N-MNIST does not show any significant degradation, while DVS128 Gesture and CIFAR10-DVS are more prone to degrade the main task up to 10\%.
-Overall, static backdoors in \acp{SNN} show excellent performance (due to detailed experimentation, even better than~\cite{abad2022poster}).
-However, they can be easily detected by human investigation (or by automated tools).
+See~\autoref{fig:static_bottom_right_degradation},~\autoref{fig:static_middle_degradation}, and~\autoref{fig:static_top_left_degradation}, for the results of the clean accuracy degradation of top-left, middle, and bottom-right placed triggers.
+N-MNIST does not show any degradation, i.e., 0\% and in some cases even improving the accuracy by 0.1\%, while DVS128-Gesture and CIFAR10-DVS are more prone to degrade the main task up to 5\%.
+Overall, our static backdoors implementation in \acp{SNN} shows excellent performance, improving previous work~\cite{abad2022poster} due to more precise tuning.
 Specifically, placing a static trigger in a moving input is unnatural, and it could be detected by checking if a part of the image is not moving or by inspecting changes in polarity between pixels.
 We address this limitation in the following sections.